Valuations

 Aviation valuations require an aviation specialist

-Since 1999 SASL has been operating in fixed wing and helicopter sales.
+Since 1999 SASL has been operating in the business of fixed wing and helicopter sales.

-The business is supported by our 25+ years experience in aircraft and helicopter sales, aircraft ownership and flying.
-This has enabled the business to amass considerable knowledge of aircraft and helicopter values and the global aviation market place.
+SASL valuations are supported by 25+ years' experience in aircraft and helicopter sales, aircraft ownership and flying, where we have amassed considerable knowledge of the global aviation marketplace.

 • Private owners / operators